 The Americans were the first to invent pokies machines (they call them “slot” machines), but it was Aussies who embraced them most eagerly.
 Still, most of the players play pokie machines their whole life without knowing how they run and what makes them tick.
-Thus, we’ve prepared a short pokie history and explanation of how they work for our curious readers.
+Thus, we’ve prepared a short pokie history and explanation of some pokie machine secrets for our curious readers.

 What’s There Inside a Pokie Machine?

 A standard modern poker machine consists of two parts: the video screen and the body.
 The video screens mostly have top boxes that contain various information, mostly about players’ winnings.
 The main screen is called “the belly,” and it displays the game.
 Under the belly, there is a keyboard with buttons to navigate through the game, a note acceptor, and a coin slot.
 Also, some pokies still have a coin tray on the front side for win payouts.
 However, most modern machines use the so-called TITO (ticket-in, ticket-out) system.
 In case of any winnings, the machine will print a ticket with a barcode and the indicated amount, which can later be redeemed for cash.